Pepsi Once Had the 6th Largest Navy in the World

 Photo Credit: 1.
 Heritage Images / Getty Images 2.
 TASS / Getty Images 3.
 PepsiCo.

 Pepsi is one of the most iconic American brands in the world, and you’re bound to start an argument over whether it or Coca-Cola is the more superior soft drink.
-The company has a rather unique history, which involves a Cold War-era deal with Russia and its temporary ownership of the sixth-largest navy in the world.
+The company has a unique history, which involves a Cold War-era deal with the Soviet Union and its temporary ownership of the sixth-largest navy in the world.

 Richard Nixon versus Nikita Khrushchev

-In the aftermath of the Russian launch of the Sputnik 1 satellite, the United States was looking to regain its place on the world stage and show that its economical model was better than the communist one presented by the USSR.
-In 1959, then-President Dwight D. Eisenhower felt the best way to do this was to bring American culture to the Russians, to show them the benefits of a capitalist society.
+In the aftermath of the Soviet launch of the Sputnik 1 satellite, the United States was looking to regain its place on the world stage and show that its economical model was better than the Communist one presented by the USSR.
+In 1959, then-President Dwight D. Eisenhower felt the best way to do this was to bring American culture to the Soviets, thereby showing them all the benefits of a capitalist society.

 Pepsi sign in Russian and English

-Pepsi sign in Russia.
+Pepsi sign in Moscow, Russia, Soviet Union, 1986.
 (Photo Credit: Peter Turnley / Getty Images)

 Stolichnaya experienced immediate popularity upon entering the US market.
-In 1973, it was selling about 30,000 cases annually in the country, and by 1978 had reached 200,000 annual sales.
-By 1980, its sales had topped 1 million cases a year, making it the second most popular vodka in America.
+In 1973, it was selling about 30,000 cases annually in the country and, by 1978, had reached 200,000 annual sales.
+By 1980, its sales had topped one million cases a year, making it the second-most popular vodka in America.

 The Soviets didn’t want to lose Pepsi, so they opted for a rather unorthodox trade with the soda company.
-In exchange for its product, they would give Pepsi a fleet of ships, including 17 submarines, a frigate, a cruiser, and a destroyer.
+In exchange for its product, they would give Pepsi a fleet of warships, including 17 submarines, a frigate, a cruiser and a destroyer.

 While the country’s Cold War budget had resulted in a surplus of equipment for its Armed Forces, the ships and submarines given to Pepsi were in serious disrepair.
-Only one of the ships was truly seaworthy, while all of the submarines had serious rust issues.
+Just one of the surface vessels was truly seaworthy, while all of the submarines had serious rust issues.
 The majority also listed to one side.

 A naval fleet sent to the scrapyard